-During the initial 12-calendar month period beginning on the first day of the month following the effective date of the qualifying event, the LACDA will exclude from annual income any increase in income of the family member (including full-time students) as a result of employment or increased earnings over the prior income of that family member (i.e. the family member's baseline income).
+During the initial 12-calendar month period beginning on the first day of the month following the effective date of the qualifying event, the LACDA will exclude from annual income any increase in income of the family member as a result of employment or increased earnings over the prior income of that family member (i.e. the family member's baseline income).